Myfyriwr ymchwil, Ysgol Pensaernïaeth Cymru

 Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-Noah Akhimien as an academic, has a wide range of experience in architectural practice, lecturing, and other teaching abilities with a good research publication history.
+Noah Akhimien as an academic, has a wide range of experience in architectural practice, lecturing, and other teaching abilities with a good history of research publication.
 He is a creative architect with full practice in Architectural, supervisory and construction work.
 He was lecturing at Ambrose Alli University before his Doctoral programme at Cardiff University.
 He sucessfully handled course modules in Architectural design, Environmental science, Architectural graphics and Building structures at the Department of Architecture, Ambrose Alli University, where he also served as secretary to the Departmental Board of Studies.
 He was appointed as project coordinator and team leader for the design and construction of an energy efficient workspace for PIND/ATED Foundation - A demonstration project to create awareness for energy efficiency in buildings, affordability, clean energy with emphasis on sustainability.
 He has coordinated Architectural students to undertake various design projects and competitions in areas of sustainable Architectural practices.

 He has also shown great interest in his Architectural practice with large number of works designed and executed over the years, works ranging from Residential, Commercial and Industrial designs, some of which includes School, Fly-over, Mast, Airport designs.